 There you’ll find three main pools which are connected by a series of beautiful wood pathways.
 They use pure water (rather than thermal spring mineral water) which is heated to between 36 and 40 degrees Celsius – this means it’s safe to dunk your head under, should you wish.

 The complex is family-friendly and suitable for guests of all ages, though it certainly is a space to unwind.
-Each of the pools are approximately 1 metre deep, making them perfect for the whole whānau to relax in.
+Each pool is approximately 1 metre deep, making them perfect for the whole whānau to relax in.

 The pools are covered by shade sails; these double perfectly as protection from the wild West Coast weather.
 There really is no better place to be than cocooned in a hot pool as the rain falls all around.